School of Medicine

 BioRicky Y. Choi, MD, MPH is Clinical Assistant Professor at the Stanford University School of Medicine in the Division of General Pediatrics where he attends on the newborn nursery service and in outpatient clinic.
 He also leads digital health initiatives for the Division.
 In the past he has served in a number of clinical leadership positions including as the Department Head of Pediatrics at Asian Health Services Community Health Center in Oakland, CA. He has held multiple national physician leadership roles for many years including the Board of Directors for the National Physicians Alliance and as the founding Chair of the Immigrant Child Health Group of the American Academy of Pediatrics.
 He is a past Fellow of the California HealthCare Foundation Health Care Leadership Program.

-In addition to his clinical work, Dr. Choi serves as Global Medical Director at Samsung Electronics where he leads virtual care, strategy and strategic partnerships.
+In addition to his clinical work, Dr. Choi serves as the Head of Digital Health at Samsung Electronics America where he leads virtual care, strategy and strategic partnerships.
 Initially based out of Samsung's headquarters in South Korea and now in the Bay Area, Dr. Choi's expertise is in delivering improved clinical and financial outcomes by using consumer technologies to drive health engagement.

 BioDr.
-HyeRan Choo is a Clinical Assistant Professor of Plastic and Reconstructive Surgery at Stanford University School of Medicine.
-She is Director of Pediatric Craniofacial and Airway Orthodontics and Dental Sleep Medicine in the Department of Surgery and Director of Pediatric Craniofacial and Airway Orthodontic Fellowship at Lucile Packard Children's Hospital Stanford.
-She is also a Faculty Fellow of the Stanford Byers Center for Biodesign.
+HyeRan Choo is a Clinical Associate Professor of Plastic and Reconstructive Surgery in the Department of Surgery at Stanford University School of Medicine.
+She is Director of Neonatal and Pediatric Craniofacial Airway Orthodontics and Dental Sleep Medicine at Lucile Packard Children’s Hospital Stanford.
+She also directs the Neonatal and Pediatric Craniofacial Airway Orthodontic Fellowship in the Department of Surgery / Division of Plastic and Reconstructive Surgery.
+She is a Faculty Fellow of the Stanford Byers Center for Biodesign.

 After graduating from Seoul National University with a combined degree in Natural Sciences and Dental Surgery in 2002, Dr. Choo received her Dental Medicine degree from the University of Pennsylvania.
 She completed her orthodontic residency and Masters in Science degree program at the University of Alabama in Birmingham.
 Following her Craniofacial Fellowship at the Clinical Center of the National Institutes of Health (NIH) / National Institute of Dental and Craniofacial Research (NIDCR), Dr. Choo was recruited as a full-time faculty member at the University of Pennsylvania and The Children’s Hospital of Philadelphia.
 Dr. Choo joined the faculty of Stanford University School of Medicine in 2016.
 Dr. Choo is a board-certified craniofacial orthodontist by American Board of Orthodontics since 2008 and became a diplomate of the American Board of Dental Sleep Medicine in 2021.